 - be able to be laundered and machine dried without damage or change to shape

-Fabric masks should be washed regularly, depending on the frequency of use.
+You should wash your fabric masks regularly, depending on the frequency of use.
 Machine-washing is enough to clean and sterilize your cloth face mask.

-You should not touch or adjust your face mask while wearing it.
-And never touch the outside of the mask – that area could be contaminated.
+And you should not touch or adjust your face mask while wearing it.
+Never touch the outside of the mask – that area could be contaminated.
 A recent laboratory study found that the virus that causes COVID-19 could survive on a face mask for up to seven days.

 To remove the mask, only touch the ear loops or the ties – remember, the front of the mask is possibly contaminated.
 Wash your hands immediately after removing it.

 The best materials for making DIY face masks

 The best fabric for homemade masks is a closely woven, high-thread-count 100% cotton fabric, so bed sheet material seems to be the obvious candidate.